Stephan Pastis

 Stephan Thomas Pastis (/ˈstɛfən ˈpæstɪs/ STEF-ən-_-PAS-tiss; born January 16, 1968) is an American cartoonist and former lawyer who is the creator of the comic strip Pearls Before Swine.
-He also writes children's chapter books, commencing with the release of Timmy Failure: Mistakes Were Made.
+He also writes children's books, commencing with the release of Timmy Failure: Mistakes Were Made.
 The seventh book, It's the End When I Say It's the End, debuted at #4 on The New York Times Best Seller list for Children's Middle Grade Books.

 Background

 The son of Greek immigrants, Pastis was raised in San Marino, California.
 He started cartooning as a child; his mother brought him pens and paper to amuse him when he was "sick a lot" and had to stay in bed.
 He attended the University of California at Berkeley, earning a B.A. in political science in 1989.
 The next year, Pastis attended law school at UCLA, where he received his J.D.
 He kept drawing during this time, coming up with the first Pearls Before Swine character, Rat, during what he said was a boring class in law school.
 When I wrote for him [Rat] it seemed pretty honest.
 It was the first character where I could really say what's on my mind.
 When I put it on paper, it's my voice.
 So it works for me.

 From 1993 to 2002, Pastis was an insurance defense litigation attorney in the San Francisco Bay area, but he quickly became disenchanted with the legal profession.
 He did not like its adversarial nature or "the anxiety and tension it produced", so in the mid-1990s he revisited his earlier ambition of becoming a syndicated cartoonist by submitting various concepts to syndication agencies.
 The Infirm, Rat, Bradbury Road, and others were repeatedly rejected.